Gwinnett County Recorders Court DUI Attorneys and Criminal Defense Lawyers

 - Sugar Hill Municipal Court

-These city municipal courts will be the starting point for your criminal case if you were arrested within the city limits where the court resides.
-Many of these Gwinnett municipal courts require you to attend all court dates, including your first one, which is called an arraignment.
-If a particular court allows your Gwinnett County criminal attorney to file an entry of appearance on your behalf, this means you will not need to personally appear at your arraignment.
+These city municipal courts would be the starting point for your criminal case if you were arrested by the police within the city limits where the court resides.
+Many of these municipal courts require you to attend all court dates, including your first one, which is called an arraignment.
+If a particular court allows your Gwinnett County criminal attorney to file an entry of appearance on your behalf, this means you will not need to appear at your arraignment.

-Call Larry Kohn, Cory Yager, or Bubba Head today and they can tell you which court will be handling your case.
+Call our Gwinnett County DUI lawyers Larry Kohn, Cory Yager, or Bubba Head today and they can tell you which court will be handling your case.
 The Gwinnett County court system can be confusing, and the last thing you want to do is show up at the wrong courthouse.

-Gwinnett Recorder’s Court May Be Your Starting Point
+Gwinnett Recorder’s Court or Traffic Court May Be Your Starting Point

 The Gwinnett Recorder’s Court Judges are Judge Michael Greene, Judge Patricia Muise, and Judge Rodney Harris.